diskoverdata/diskover-docs/source_files/software_activation_2-3.md

 The [**Diskover Community Edition**](https://diskoverdata.com/solutions/) doesn't require a license key and can be used for an unlimited time.

 The [**Diskover Editions/paid subscriptions**](https://diskoverdata.com/solutions/) require a license.
 Unless otherwise agreed:
-- A trial license is valid for 30 days and is issued for 1 Elasticsearch node.
+- A trial license is usually valid for 30 days and is issued for 1 Elasticsearch node.
 - A paid subscription license is valid for 1 year.
-Clients will be contacted about 90 days prior to their license expiration with a renewal proposal.
+Clients will be contacted about 90 days before their license expiration with a renewal proposal.

 Please reach out to your designated Diskover contact person or [contact us](mailto:info@diskoverdata.com) directly for more information.